After Moonves, CBS takeover possible in new media landscape

 “Strong performance can continue even when a vaunted, tainted star departs,” Crockett said.
 “These groups have deep talent pools.”

-A broader question is whether CBS will remain standalone company at all.
+A broader question is whether CBS will remain a standalone company at all.

 To better compete with tech companies such as Netflix, companies that have traditionally distributed TV shows and movies have been buying the producers of such programs.
 The producers, themselves, have been consolidating as well.
 AT&T bought Time Warner for $85 billion in June, while Disney is in the process of acquiring the entertainment assets of Fox for $71.3 billion.